-Those who require special assistance (e.g. very young children in a creche and some people with disabilities) could be accommodated on the same level as the final exit from the premises to facilitate escape.
+In offices those who require special assistance (e.g. very young children in a creche and some people with disabilities) could be accommodated on the same level as the final exit from the premises to facilitate escape.
 Where they need assistance to evacuate, you should make sure that there are sufficient staff to ensure a speedy evacuation.